Oswaldo Cabrera Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- Flaherty gets the start for the Cardinals, his 16th of the season.
-He is 4-5 with a 4.95 ERA and 80 strikeouts through 80 2/3 innings pitched.
+- Montgomery gets the start for the Cardinals, his 17th of the season.
+He is 5-7 with a 3.52 ERA and 85 strikeouts through 92 2/3 innings pitched.

-- In his last appearance on Monday, June 19 against the Washington Nationals, the right-hander threw 6 1/3 innings, giving up six earned runs while surrendering 10 hits.
+- In his last appearance on Tuesday against the Houston Astros, the left-hander went 6 2/3 innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.